Bmibaby: History

 In April 2011, Bmibaby announced it would close its bases at Cardiff and Manchester Airports in October 2011 to increase services at Birmingham and East Midlands Airports as well as opening a new base at Belfast City Airport, moving from Belfast International Airport where the airline was based for several years.

 In May 2011, Bmibaby launched what it called the first European airline loyalty programme tied into a location-based social network.
 Passengers use the Gowalla smartphone application at Bmibaby check-in desks to collect points.

 On 22 December 2011, IAG announced it had agreed a contract with Lufthansa to buy BMI.
 The contract allowed for Lufthansa to sell BMI Regional and Bmibaby separately before the completion of the main sale, although the price payable by IAG would be reduced if the airlines were not sold.
 On 2 February 2012, BMI announced it had signed a "non-binding and non-exclusive" agreement with a "UK-based company", with plans to complete the sale by the summer of 2012.
 The sale was not completed by the time IAG purchased BMI, and so Bmibaby and BMI Regional became part of the group.
 IAG said it would continue the attempts to sell both airlines.

 However, on 3 May 2012 IAG announced that it had not found a buyer for Bmibaby and that it was proposing to shut down the company by 9 September 2012.
 Flights to some destinations such as Belfast, Amsterdam, Paris and Geneva ended on 11 June 2012.
 All remaining services ended by 9 September 2012.
 The final flight to operate was flight WW5330 from Malaga to East Midlands.
 Over 800 jobs were lost by the closure, including 400 at the head office in Castle Donington.

 After its closure, WOW air took the WW IATA code while the ICAO code BMI remains unused.

 Destinations

+Bmibaby served the following destinations before its closure on 9 September 2012: